-Торіс Key Points G National Income Aggregate demand (AD) Determination (i) Reasons for a downward sloping AD curve and Price Level (ii) Determinants of aggregate demand: • Private consumption expenditure, which in turn depends on disposable income, the desire to save, wealth (value of assets), interest rate, etc Investment expenditure, which in turn depend • Investment expenditure, which in turn depends on business prospect, interest rate, etc Government expenditure • Net export, which in turn depends on the economic conditions of trading partners, exchange rate, etc (N.B.
-Derivation of the AD curve, magnitude of the shift in the AD curve and factors affecting the slope of the AD curve NOT required) Aggregate supply (AS) (i) Reasons for an upward sloping short run AS curve (ii) Reasons for a vertical long run AS curve (iii)Factors affecting short run and long run AS (N.B.
-Explanation by the Phillips curve and magnitude of the shift of the AS curve NOT required) The determination of level of output and price (1) Determination of the equilibrium level of output and price (N. D. Oscartika Theorem of Manage MOT as against) (N.B.
-Quantity Theory of Money NOT required) (11) Changes in the equilibrium level of output and price (iii)Polationship between amployment and output level (N.B.
-Interest rate is treated as avogenously determined) (11.D.
-Interest fate is treated as exogenously determined) Н Money and Money Banking (i) Definition of money (ii) Nature and functions of money
+Торіс Key Points G National Income Aggregate demand (AD) Determination (i) Reasons for a downward sloping AD curve and Price Level (ii) Determinants of aggregate demand: • Private consumption expenditure, which in turn depends on disposable income, the desire to save, wealth (value of assets), interest rate, etc • Investment expenditure, which in turn depends on business prospect, interest rate, etc Government expenditure • Net export, which in turn depends on the economic conditions of trading partners, exchange rate, etc (N.B.
+Derivation of the AD curve, magnitude of the shift in the AD curve and factors affecting the slope of the AD curve NOT required) Aggregate supply (AS) (i) Reasons for an upward sloping short run AS curve ^{Note 4} (ii) Reasons for a vertical long run AS curve (iii)Factors affecting short run and long run AS (N.B.
+Explanation by the Phillips curve and magnitude of the shift of the AS curve NOT required) The determination of level of output and price (i) Determination of the equilibrium level of output and price level in the AS-AD model (N.B.
+Quantity Theory of Money NOT required) (ii) Changes in the equilibrium level of output and price level caused by change(s) in the AD and/or AS (iii)Relationship between employment and output level (N.B.
+Interest rate is treated as exogenously determined) Η Money and Money Banking (i) Definition of money (ii) Nature and functions of money l